pay-rails/pay/README.md

 `$ bin/rails pay:install:migrations`

-This will install four migrations:

-- db/migrate/*_create_subscriptions.pay.rb
-- db/migrate/*_create_charges.pay.rb
-- db/migrate/*_add_status_to_subscriptions.pay.rb
-- db/migrate/*_add_fields_to_billable.pay.rb

-Before running these migrations, make sure to pick one of your models as a billable model.
+This will install four migrations.
+But before running these migrations, make sure to pick one of your models as a billable model.
 By default we're using `User` model as a Billable model.
 In case you want to change that, add couple of lines to pay initializer file `config/initializers/pay.rb`.

 ```ruby
 Pay.setup do |config|